Furyton/GR-as-MVDR/README.md

 # GR as MVDR

-This repository contains the code to reproduce the experiments from our paper **Generative Retrieval as Multi-Vector Dense Retrieval**, which has been accepted by SIGIR'24.
+This repository contains the code to reproduce the experiments from our paper [**Generative Retrieval as Multi-Vector Dense Retrieval**](https://arxiv.org/abs/2404.00684), which has been accepted at SIGIR'24.

+**Update** on April 6th, 2024: we have post our paper on arXiv, you can find it [here](https://arxiv.org/abs/2404.00684).

-**note**: we will post our paper on arXiv as a pre-print version soon and provide the link to the checkpoints of our re-implemented T5-ColBERT and T5-SEAL.
+**Note** on March 29th, 2024: we will post our paper on arXiv as a pre-print version soon and provide the link to the checkpoints of our re-implemented T5-ColBERT and T5-SEAL.

 ## Abstract